aherne/unit-testing/README.md

 - arguments and return type of source methods are ignored, so original *public function asd(string fgh): int* will be mirrored to *php public function asd()*
 - all created methods will have empty bodies

+If you added another method to any of original classes, you will only need to instance Lucinda\UnitTest\Creator again in order to add the new test methods.

 ## DEVELOPMENT

 In order to be covered, each public method of class created MUST return either a single **Lucinda\UnitTest\Result** instance or a list of **Lucinda\UnitTest\Result** instances, depending on whether or not you desire one or more tests.
 Each test has a status (passed or not) and an optional message (containing details that identify test against siblings).